gitter-badger/Postulate/README.md

 # Postulate ORM

 [1/16/19] I figured out I need to target .NET Standard to achieve the most compatibility.
-I just now got this implemented in this repo and Nuget packages uploaded:
+I just now got this implemented in this repo and Nuget packages version 1.3.1 uploaded:

 - Postulate.SqlServer
 - Postulate.MySql